-- We give back to the community – including the $610 million we have paid to the Michigan Health Endowment Fund since 2013, which includes an $85 million payment that will be made this month.
+- We give back to the community – including the $710 million we have paid to the Michigan Health Endowment Fund since 2013, which includes $100 million payment that will be made in 2022.

 - We aren’t primarily motivated by profit.
-In fact, we had positive operating margins just five times in the last 10 years.
-Our enterprise operating margin over the past 10 years has averaged under 1%.
-Throughout the COVID-19 pandemic, Blue Cross supported customers, members and providers with $1.3 billion in premium rebates, COVID-19 cost sharing, telehealth and advanced payments to health care providers.
+In fact, our enterprise operating margin over the past 10 years has averaged just 0.2%.
+Throughout the COVID-19 pandemic, Blue Cross devoted $2.1 billion to support customers, members and providers.
+This number includes $860 million during 2021, for COVID testing, treatment and vaccination

 - How Health Insurance Pays Off in the Long Run